shimonjacobs/cw2/readme.md

 2. img2.jpg
 3. img3.jpg

-enter the id of images you would like to use, seperated by a space, or leave it empty to use all:
+enter the id of the training images you would like to use, seperated by a space, or leave it empty to use all:
 ```

 to run it on all images, just press enter.
 If you want to see it run on images 2 and 4 for instance enter the following